-- Open games, minor: Another player will be chosen randomly. - Open games, semimajor: The 6 standby replacements fill any empty spots. - Open games, major: The 12 standby replacements fill any empty spots.
-Beyond this, there will be 10 "last hope" tickets given out to people in line on a first-come, first-serve basis. - GRAND FINAL: Up to 2 additional wild cards will be assigned to replace any finalist who doesn't appear.
+- Open games: The standby replacements fill any empty spots.
+For 2-day majors, there will also be 10 "last hope" tickets given out to people in line on a first-come, first-serve basis, as these events tend to have more no-shows than usual. - Grand final: Up to 2 additional wild cards will be assigned to replace any finalist who doesn't appear.
 These wild cards must have an open game score of at least 1 point.
 Beyond this, any empty spots will remain empty.